Table of Contents

 Founder, Girls’ C.E.O.
 ConnectionTM

 Sylvia Scott is the Founder & CEO of Girls’ C.E.O.
 Connection™, an organization that sets young women on a path toward fulfilling lives as successful entrepreneurs.
-Driven by a passion to help members of Generation Z high school girls build brighter futures for themselves, she is committed to bringing opportunities to them to cultivate entrepreneurship.
+Sylvia’s passion is to help Generation Z high school girls build brighter futures for themselves.
+She cultivates entrepreneurship by providing the girls with opportunities to expand their visions.
 Her colleagues consider Sylvia a natural connector.
-She uses the skill to connect girls with accomplished women entrepreneurs who will engage the girls in developing entrepreneurial skills.
+She uses that skill to connect girls with accomplished women entrepreneurs who will engage the girls in developing entrepreneurial skills.

 Over the course of her career, Sylvia’s worked in public relations, nonprofit management, and special event production.
 This included producing high-profile fashion events on both coasts and nonprofit fundraising events.
 While working for Center for Women & Enterprise, Boston, Sylvia produced the Your Money, Your Power Mother-Daughter Entrepreneur Summit.
-It was a first of its kind mother-daughter teen financial literacy-entrepreneurship conference sponsored by the City of Boston.
+It was the first teen financial literacy-entrepreneurship conference for mothers and daughters sponsored by the City of Boston.
 [Read more]

 Nashely Ruiz is a native of Claremont, CA and an entrepreneurial expert.
-Before receiving her degree in International Business from the University of San Francisco, Nashely was a member of the Girls’ C.E.O.
-Connection Teen Advisory Board.
-Today, she serves on the organization’s Advisory Board.
+She received a degree in International Business from the University of San Francisco.
+Nashely was a member of the Girls’ C.E.O.
+Connection Teen Advisory Council in high school and now serves on the organization’s Advisory Board.